Dutch prosecutors investigate terrorist motive in Utrecht shooting

 “Up to this point, a terrorist motive is seriously being considered,” prosecutors said in a statement, citing “the nature of the shooting and a letter found in the getaway car.”

-But it remained unclear whether Tanis, who has a history of run-ins with law enforcement, was acting on political beliefs or a personal vendetta.
+But it remained unclear whether Tanis was acting on political beliefs or a personal vendetta.
 “Other motives are not being ruled out,” the statement said.

+Tanis has a history of run-ins with law enforcement.
+He was convicted for illegal weapons possession in 2014 and for shop lifting and burglary earlier this month.

+He was released from custody on March 1, after having been detained on suspicion of rape, the Utrecht District Court said in a statement released after his arrest on Monday.

 Under Dutch law Tanis must be brought before a judge by Thursday but does not yet have to be charged.